-- APEC should consider the views of business in its approach to competition policy and deregulation.
-In particular, ABAC will want to provide input on the following issues: - the forms of private sector conduct which should be prohibited on the grounds that they work against the competitive process and have no redeeming features; - the treatment of utilities and natural monopolies; - the relationship between competition policy and antidumping; - the constitution of adequate and effective competition law; - the identification of key regulatory

-- Four workshops have been held since 1995 on diverse competition policy issues, including the objectives of and mechanisms for implementing CP, the relationship between CP and deregulation, legal aspects, natural monopolies, anti-dumping, and trade policy linkages.

-- The APEC Competition Policy and Law Database was completed in February 1998.
+restrictions on service firms; and the removal of restrictions on commercial presence of foreign service firms.
+APEC should consider the views of business in its approach to competition policy and deregulation.
+In particular, ABAC will want to provide input on the following issues: the forms of private sector conduct which should be prohibited on the grounds that they work against the competitive process and have no redeeming features; the treatment of utilities and natural monopolies; the relationship between competition policy and anti-dumping; the constitution of adequate and effective competition law; and the identification of key regulatory Four workshops have been held since 1995 on diverse competition policy issues, including the objectives of and mechanisms for implementing CP, the relationship between CP and deregulation, legal aspects, natural monopolies, anti-dumping, and trade policy linkages.
+The APEC Competition Policy and Law Database was completed in February 1998.
+Annual APEC/PFP Competition Policy Training Courses raise officials' expertise in competition law and policy.
+A public/private sector symposium on regulatory reform was held in September 1998 in Malaysia that drew together themes and principles of regulatory reform in APEC.
+Priority work for 1999 includes: development of principles for competition and regulatory reform, in association with PECC; strategies for capacity building and institutional development; and completion of a study on the advantages and disadvantages of competition law for developing economies.

-- Annual APEC/PFP

-Competition Policy Training

-Courses raise officials'

-expertise in competition law

-and policy.

-- A public/private sector symposium on regulatory reform was held in September 1998 in Malaysia that drew together themes and principles of regulatory reform in APEC.

-Priority work for 1999 includes: development of principles for competition and regulatory reform, in association with PECC; strategies for capacity building and institutional development: and completion of a study on the advantages and disadvantages of competition law for developing economies.

-and other barriers to effective competition.
+and other barriers to effective competition. -- -- --